vivek-gurumoorthy/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview of Analysis
 This analysis attempts to help one understand the dynamics of Amazon reviews, and specifically those written by paid reviewers in a program such as Amazon Vine.
+It is important to consider whether reviews conducted by paid reviewers tend to be significantly different than those conducted by unpaid reviewers.

 ## Results
 There are 4291 total Vine reviews and 1781706 total non-Vine reviews.